abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 What you will see and notice in the browser pane of RStudio is that a new file was created in your project directory that is called `.gitignore`.
 This simple text file lists all the file types that will be ignored by Git, i.e., **files that will not be tracked**.
-Files to be exluded from the tracking are usually either/or one of the following:
+Files to be exluded from the tracking typically include:

-* local configuration files that specify a user's settings on a certain computer, e.g., the font that is being used in the editor
+* local configuration files that specify a user's settings on a certain computer
 * temporary files
 * large data files
+* binary files
 * executables
 * files with passwords